Post Judgment Modifications In Connecticut

 No matter how long ago your divorce occurred or whether you’re seeking a modification or trying to prevent one, we’ll give you the knowledge and support you need to pursue your objectives.

-Material Changes in Financial Circumstances, Substance Abuse, Domestic Abuse and Relocation in Post Judgement Modification in CT Divorce
+Material Changes in Financial Circumstances, Substance Abuse, Domestic Abuse and Relocation in Post Judgment Modification in Connecticut Divorce

 Our seasoned lawyers represent clients in negotiations and court proceedings associated with:

 - Relocation — When a custodial parent seeks to move the children for a job opportunity, a romantic relationship or to care for a relative, a modification of custody is a serious issue that is governed by Connecticut statutes.
 We have successfully handled many issues revolving around complex custody matters that can be life altering.

 - Financial changes — A substantial increase or loss in income might justify a shift in alimony or a child support rate.